maze95/maze95-js/README.md

 # maze95-js

+# This is no longer being worked on!

+I started working on this as a side project to sm64js, something to enhance my JavaScript skills with, but now that I've left sm64js I don't really have a reason to learn JavaScript anymore.

+# Description

 This is a port / authentic remake of the non interactive classic Windows 95 3D Maze screensaver originally implemented in OpenGL made into an interactive web game experience.
 I am recreating it with my own little JS game engine called MazeSrc, built on top of Three.js.

 You can play the game [here]("https://maze95.js.org/new_engine")